saeki10343/locus/README.md

    ```bash
    python tools/collect_dataset.py
    ```
    The script scans commit messages for patterns like `Bug 12345` and fetches the corresponding report from Bugzilla.
+Each entry now includes a `report_time` field indicating when the bug was reported.
 The resulting file `data/bug_reports.json` will contain the mapping used for evaluation.

 Once the dataset is generated, rebuild the TF-IDF matrix and run evaluation: